racket/rhombus/text/0005-sapling.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-See [sapling.rkt](sapling.rkt).
-Note that if you run with no arguments, the that program will read from stdin and write back out a reindented form, which is useful for checking your expected indentation against the parser.
-Use the `--group` flag to instead see the grouping in S-expression form.
-Supply one or more files to read from those files insteda of stdin.
+See [parse.rkt](parse.rkt) and [indent.rkt](indent.rkt).
+Note that if you run with no arguments, the that program will read from stdin, which is useful for checking your expectations against the parser or indenter.
+Supply one or more files to read from those files instead of stdin.

 See [demo.sap](demo.sap), [interp.sap](interp.sap), and
 [weird.sap](weird.sap) for more examples.